Reassessing the link between B-modes and inflation

 Finally, as it is well-known, canonical approaches to quantization generically lead to timeless theories (see, e.g., \cite{Time-in-QG}) in which the recovery of fully covariant spacetime notions becomes, by itself, a nontrivial task, often only achieved in an approximated sense while applying a semiclassical treatment.
 Therefore, even if in the deep quantum gravity regime the space-time degrees of freedom are fully quantum mechanical, it does not seem unreasonable to imagine that in order to correctly describe scenarios in which \emph{temporal} processes, such as inflation, are taking place, one needs to rely on a semiclassical treatment.

 With all these ideas in mind, the starting point of our analysis of the inflationary perturbations is the so-called semiclassical Einstein equation,

 which treats gravitation classically and all other fields quantum mechanically \footnote{See \cite{BModes-class1,BModes-class2} for alternative analyses of the tensor power spectrum within a semi-classical approach.}.
 We assume such a framework to be a valid approximation at the regime under consideration, which is well after the full quantum gravity regime has been left behind.
-It is important to mention that the objective collapse models we use below have been primarily developed for non-relativistic contexts.
-Therefore, in order to use them in a cosmological scenario it is necessary to introduce suitable modifications discused at length in \cite{weight}.
-At any rate, given the perturbative nature of the present analysis, such modifications will not play an important role in what follows.

 Next, in accordance with the standard inflationary account, we assume that the state of the universe before the time at which the seeds of structure emerge is given by the homogeneous and isotropic Bunch-Davies vacuum and the homogeneous and isotropic classical FRW spacetime.
 However, inspired by the dynamical reduction program, we assume the state of the matter field to undergo spontaneous and stochastic quantum collapses into states which need not share the symmetries of the Bunch-Davies vacuum.
 Since, as a result, $ \langle {T}_{\mu\nu} \rangle $ for such states will not have the symmetries of the initial state, the semiclassical Einstein equation will lead to a geometry that, generically, will no longer be homogeneous and isotropic.